Course Details

 Lab: Basic concepts and examples

-Lab: Manual Abstract Interpretation SVF AE APIs
+Lab: Manual and Automated Abstract Interpretation SVF AE APIs

 Week 10 Lecture: Buffer Overflow Detection using Abstract Interpretation Quiz-3 + Exercise-3